 In the case of the Council of Michigan Foundations (CMF), this Michigan-based organization is composed of nonprofit charitable organizations (private foundations and public charities), the primary characteristics of which are: they make grants to other organizations; are not primarily fundraising institutions; and serve the people of Michigan.
 The focus of the membership is around the grantmaking process and the myriad of both organizational and larger social issues that concern grantmakers.

 Many members of CMF are also members of smaller groups of grantmakers in a city or region of Michigan that meet to discuss local issues.
 CMF is a member of the national Council on Foundations composed of individual grantmaking foundation members and regional associations of grantmakers similar to CMF.
-There are, literally, hundreds of associations of grantmakers focused on specific areas of funding interest – Grantmakers in Health or Grantmakers in Education, for example.
+There are, literally, hundreds of associations of grantmakers focused on specific areas of funding interest – Grantmakers in Health or Grantmakers for Education, for example.
 In addition, there are national organizations of grantmakers of similar types of foundations – foundations with a small number of staff or family foundations.
 A single grantmaking foundation in Michigan is likely to be a member of a significant number of local, state, national, and – perhaps – international organizations related to their organizational interests as grantmakers.
 Explore an extensive philanthropic ecosystem at the Learn Philanthropy – Philanthropy Ecosystem.

 Video: Watch leaders discuss collaboration in the Council of Michigan Foundations.